haleykgrant/Shendure_Data/README.md

 __Directory: shendure/sam_files__

-This is a shell script that uses the outputed .sam filed from `bowtie_align.sh` to extract the 3rd, 4th, and 9th columns of the SAM files, corresponding to:
+This is a shell script that uses the outputted .sam filed from `bowtie_align.sh` to extract the 3rd, 4th, and 9th columns of the SAM files, corresponding to:

 * 3: chromosome number (reference name)
 * 4: position (base pair position along reference)
-* 9: length of fragment (nferred insert size)
+* 9: length of fragment (inferred insert size)

 The samtools software can be installed using one of the following commands: